Modelling repetition in zDM: a single population of repeating fast radio bursts can explain CHIME data: Future prospects

 \subsection{z--DM distribution}

-Only four repeating CHIME FRBs have been localised to their host galaxies \citep{MarcoteRepeaterLocalisation2020,CHIME_M81_2021,Bhardwaj_NGC3252,Fong2021}, though two more associations are highly likely \citep{CHIME2022_rep_loc}.
+Only six repeating CHIME FRBs have been localised to their host galaxies \citep{MarcoteRepeaterLocalisation2020,CHIME_M81_2021,Bhardwaj_NGC3252,Fong2021,Ibik2023CHIMEhosts}, though three more associations are highly likely \citep{CHIME2022_rep_loc,Ibik2023CHIMEhosts}; and only one once-off CHIME FRB has a tentative host association \citep{Panther2022_GWFRBhost}.
+Of these repeaters, four were identified as such in \cat.
 Furthermore, these have only been localised either because they are nearby, and hence CHIME's angular resolution --- effectively enhanced when using multiple bursts \citep{CHIME_2022_13loc} --- is sufficient to identify the host; or because they repeat rapidly, allowing follow-up observations with arrays with a better angular resolution to identify the host.
 Thus these represent a highly biased sample, and are unsuited to fitting to data.
 Nonetheless, the full z--DM distribution of repeating FRBs observed by CHIME can be predicted by the models.
 These distributions are given in \figref{fig:zdm_repeaters} for cases $b$ and $d$, and are compared to the distribution of singly detected FRBs.

 \figref{fig:zdm_repeaters} illustrates how the large tail of the DM distribution arises: it is almost entirely from objects lying well above the Macquart relation.
 Since repeating FRBs tend to only be detected as such in the nearby Universe, those repeating FRBs lying on the Macquart relation have a smaller range of DMs --- using the 90\% contours, up to $\sim400$\,\pccc in case $b$, and $\sim800$\,\pccc\ in case $d$.
 Thus the high-DM tail of low-z FRBs doesn't become over-ridden by the larger number of FRBs lying on the Macquart relation in the more-distant Universe, as it is for singly detected FRBs.